 Under California law, businesses are legally required to warn their customers of the potential risk of cancer and birth defects if their products contain a chemical that exposes people to carcinogen or birth defect-causing chemicals.
 Also, the law makes it possible to sue companies for their failure to provide such a warning under the condition that the plaintiff provides the defendant with a notice of intent to sue 60 days prior to bringing a lawsuit.

-Under a new California law, business and companies whose products contain chemicals known to be causing cancer or birth defects are required to provide warnings that are more detailed and more prominent.
+Under a new California law, businesses and companies whose products contain chemicals known to be causing cancer or birth defects are required to provide warnings that are more detailed and more prominent.
 As such, the warning must consist of a triangular yellow warning symbol with the name of the chemicals that exposes consumers to health issues.

 Although the new law in California makes it possible to sue companies that fail to comply with the law and provide “clear and reasonable” warnings, the warnings are not the main goal of the chemical warning law.
 Authors of Proposition 65 have said it time and time again that their goal was to encourage companies to reformulate their products to eliminate the dangerous chemicals, not warn about them.